carrot2/elasticsearch-carrot2/README.md

 Should the plugin installed show a popup to request additional permissions for the plugin you have to accept such a prompt.
-Plugin versions for Carrot2 4.0.0 and on do not require any extra permissions.
+Plugin versions for Carrot2 4.0.0+ do not require any extra permissions.

 Usage